 Leave a comment though if you think you got the correct answer! :-)

-a bad joke unfortunately and cannot be recommended at all (there are others).
+be recommended at all (there are others).
 The guaranteed return transport to their lodge was not available (they only brought us to their remote hotel and then couldn't care less how we got back to the city), plus they tried to charge us considerably more than we had previously agreed for in writing, which resulted in a nasty scene during check-out.
 Not cool at all, and completely unnecessary.

 The rafting itself however was pretty good, if a little short.
 It was the first time I had done whitewater rafting in my life, and rushing down the class three rapids in those sturdy inflatable boats was simply thrilling.
 Kristina, Tino and I had a boat and a guide for ourselves, but none of us fell in during some of the fiercer rapids.
 However, a Norwegian girl from the other boat took it upon her to amuse the rest of the group and managed to fall in twice, much to the laughter of everybody, including herself.
 It was a great morning, and was rounded off with a scary nine-metre cliff jump into the rushing and wild river below.

 Next stop: Gracias (Honduras).

 To view my photos, have a look at pictures.beiske.com

 .
 And to read the full account of my journey, have a look at the complete book about my trip at Amazon

 (and most other online book shops).

 Tot: 0.35s; Tpl: 0.034s; cc: 44; qc: 200; dbt: 0.0558s; 1; m:saturn w:www (220.127.116.11); sld: 1;

 ; mem: 2mb